Aims and Objectives

 Marv is the longest serving Referee Coach within the WFA and has been supporting our Level 3 and Level 4 Referees to success since 2010.

-Currently supporting five of our Level 4 referees and one Level 3 referee respectively.
+Currently supporting two of our Level 4 referees and one Level 3 referee respectively.

 Assistant Referee Coach

-Darren is currently enjoying his fifth season as a Specialist Assistant Referee on the English Football League and obtainined the heights earlier in his Refereeing career as a Contributory League Referee.
+Darren is currently enjoying his sixth season as a Specialist Assistant Referee on the English Football League and obtainined the heights earlier in his Refereeing career as a Contributory League Referee.